 While we guarantee you have a case without investigating the details surrounding your child’s accident, we can tell you that it is crucial to your child’s health and your potential personal injury claim to make sure she receives medical treatment immediately.
 Also, do not sign anything from the school or give a recorded statement to the insurance company without speaking with an attorney.

 It will be beneficial to your case to take pictures of the playground equipment or area where your child was injured and call an attorney experienced in brain injuries.
 Your child could unfortunately suffer from long-term cognitive difficulties as a result of the fall, and your family should be compensated accordingly.

-To speak with an experienced Georgia brain injury attorney, call the Law Offices of Shane Smith at (770) 487-8999 today for a complimentary consultation to find out more about your rights.
+To speak with an experienced Georgia brain injury attorney, call Shane Smith Law at (770) 487-8999 today for a complimentary consultation to find out more about your rights.